 - A prominence of self and a marginalization of the greatness of God.

-Previously, we looked at the first two keys outlined by Piper and today we will look at the last four.
+Previously, we looked at the first six keys outlined by Piper and today we will look at the final one and consider some Biblical solutions.